AnaOddles/SofanaGPS-Arduino/README.md

-# SofanaGPS-Prototype
+# SofanaGPS-Arduino
-Prototype using Arduino for GPS tracking
+System using Arduino for GPS tracking